ToriiX/torirobinson.github.io/README.md

 ### SQL:
 ### "Famous paintings" dataset
 - Imported the data from tables to MySQL database using Python
-- Joined tables and explored data on famous paintings to get insights using MySQL
+- Joined tables and explored data on famous paintings using MySQL
 #### See project and code: **https://github.com/ToriiX/SQL-Art_Paintings]https://github.com/ToriiX/SQL-Art_Paintings**

 ### Python: